openedx/openedx-aspects/docs/decisions/0001-open-analytics.rst

 Decision
 ********

-We will create the Open Analytics Reference System (OARS) that combines existing open source projects into a preconfigured bundle that can be easily deployed using Tutor.
+We will create the Open Analytics Reference System (OARS) that combines existing open-source projects into a preconfigured bundle that can be easily deployed using Tutor.

 These projects will include:

 - A Learning Record Store (LRS)
 - A service to transform tracking log events into an open standard